 One mill is equal to $1 per $1,000 of assessed property value.

 Sorace explained that Lancaster is eligible for $3.2 million from ARPA to replace revenue lost in 2021 as a result of the pandemic, and that it saved $1.7 million from the bond refinancing.
-That $4.9 million offsets a deficit that would otherwise have to be plugged by raising taxes or drawing down reserves.
+That $4.9 million offsets a deficit for 2021 that the city had budgeted to cover by drawing down reserves.

 Without ARPA, the city's structural deficit remains as intractable as ever, the mayor said: Projected expenses are up 4% in 2022, but revenues are expected to rise just 2%.